 Attackers are increasingly impersonating executives within organisations.
 Using an example, they pose as the Center for Disease Control and Prevention (CDC) or World Health Organisation (WHO) to deliver digital packages designed to deceive and trick users into clicking links and opening attachments containing malware and other types of trouble.

-A study from Verison confirmed that email remains the top vector for communication, accounting for around 80% of incidents.
+Studies confirm that email remains the top vector for communication, accounting for around 80% of incidents.
 The results observed that you only need one employee to take the bait and compromise your company.

 7% of employees fall for phishing attacks and over 60% fall for spear phishing.